 Because I’m a big believer in good design having a purpose, I also wanted to use the trunk for storage.
 I loved the idea of using the top of the trunk for an essential oil diffuser station.
 This meant that whatever I put inside the trunk needed to be something that I accessed very infrequently since I didn’t want to constantly be moving the diffuser.
 During pandemic times, our family, like many others, got into puzzles.
 We collected a few puzzles and a puzzle board, which we kept at one end of the dining room table.

 Storing puzzles in the trunk seemed like a fabulous idea.
 These days, we only need a new puzzle about once a month, if that.
 We also liked that the kids no longer have easy access to all of our puzzles.
-We may have had an incident or two involving the dumping out of a 1,000 piece puzzle and the subsequent picking up of said puzzle.
+We may have had an incident or two involving the dumping out of a 1,000-piece puzzle and the subsequent picking up of said puzzle.
 Now all of our puzzles are secured inside the trunk.
-For awhile we also kept games in the trunk, but lately Rowan has been really into playing games.
-Thus, accessing the games from the trunk regularly started becoming a pain and alot of “Trouble.”
+For a while, we also kept games in the trunk, but lately, Rowan has been really into playing games.
+Thus, accessing the games from the trunk regularly started becoming a pain and a lot of “Trouble.”
 See what I did there?!
 Rowan’s favorite game happens to be Trouble.
-She’s pretty good at it but make sure you watch her for cheating.
+She’s pretty good at it, but watch her for cheating.

 How Much For The Trunk?